Close

 DON’T: Lose sight of who you’re talking to

-Your Sellers need tactics to help them win, that’s it.
+Your sellers need tactics to help them win.
 Nothing more, nothing less.
 Sellers should walk away from your CI session being able to articulate to their customer why your solution is the best solution.

 DO: Make it fun